-If you are editing an existing view or if you have only partially created a view, this tab contains a read-only display of a SQL statement that reflects the current definition of
+If you are editing an existing object or if you have only partially created an object, this tab contains a read-only display of a SQL statement that reflects the current definition of the object.

 To save the SQL statement to a script file, click Save and specify the location and file name.